 can be used for lightening a dye-based stain without changing the natural color of the wood.
 Dye stains are used to change the color of wood finishes but when you want to reverse this effect, a chlorine bleach will usually do the trick.
 These are available in different strengths from laundry bleach to pool sanitizer.
 Laundry bleach will work for this but use a pool bleach for the quickest and easiest results.
 These are available in a powdered form and are mixed with water just before applying.

 is used to remove water stains from wood and in deck cleaners to brighten graying.
-Wood is stained by water when it reacts with the tannins, leaving black and gray stains.
 Mix the oxalic acid crystals with hot water until no more will dissolve and apply the solution evenly over the whole area.
-Let the acid dry and apply another bath if necessary, if the stain remains after the solution dries apply another until the stain is gone.
+Let the acid dry and apply another bath if necessary.
+If the stain remains after the solution dries, apply another until the stain is gone.

-Let the acid dry completely and then remove the residue with several rinses of distilled water, followed by a rinse with a baking soda and water solution to neutralize the acid.
+Let the acid dry completely and then remove the residue with several rinses of distilled water.
+Follow with a rinse of baking soda and water to neutralize the acid.

 is used to lighten a natural wood color.
 This is a two-part bleach using sodium hydroxide (Part A) and hydrogen peroxide (Part B), these two chemicals will only work to lighten wood when they are combined.
 The two parts can be mixed and then applied, or used one immediately after the other to optimize the potency of the bleaching effect.

-A clear coat is used to protect a painted, stained or natural wood finish and can be either an oil, a varnishes, or a blend of the two.
-Oils like linseed and tung oil can be used to build up a hard, protective finish, but to achieve this takes several applications that must dry completely between coats, and because the drying time can be as much as several days for each coat, it can take a very long time to complete the job.
+A clear coat is used to protect a painted, stained or natural wood finish and can be either an oil, a varnish, or a blend of the two.
+Oils like linseed and tung oil can be used to build up a hard, protective finish, but to achieve this takes several applications that must dry completely between coats.
+Because the drying time can be as much as several days for each coat, it can take a very long time to complete the job.
 Varnish can do the same job with one coat and in a short period of 12 to 24 hours.

 Clear coats are usually completely clear but some, like orange shellac, will add a slight color to the finish.
-Clear finishes should not be shaken before applying, this would create air bubbles in the coating and in the finish, instead stir the coating gently just before application.
+Clear finishes should not be shaken before applying, this will create air bubbles in the coating and in the finish.
+Instead, stir the coating gently just before application.